-3.8.3 Market Data - Market Data Interface (MDI)
+3.8.4 Market Data - Market Data Interface (MDI)

 A change of Source IP of the affected multicast streams will happen as the secondary takes over.
+The

-The SenderCompID changes and the PacketSeqNum as well as the MsgSeqNum for affected products are reset to 1.
+SenderCompID changes and the PacketSeqNum as well as the MsgSeqNum for affected products are reset to 1.
+For further details see the T7 Market and Reference Data Interfaces Manual, chapter 9.10.3 Market data feed fail-over (T7 MDI).